Our exclusive document service

 To be carried on the construction site:

-Everyone on a construction site in Germany must carry a valid ID card or residence permit.
-In addition, they must be able to present their A1 certificate.
+Every person on a construction site in Germany must carry a valid ID card or residence permit.
+In addition, EU citizens must be able to present an A1 certificate, and non-EU nationals must be able to present a work permit.

 The contract for services requires you to inform your technicians accordingly.